 How Fit Are Formula 1 Drivers?

 Formula 1 drivers are very fit.
 While many may not realise it, F1 drivers are under a lot of physical strain when driving their cars.
 The heat in the cars, along with the G-forces the drivers must contend with, make F1 a very physically demanding sport, and F1 drivers are definitely athletes.

-The drivers weren’t always fitness freaks though.
-If you have ever looked back at old Formula 1 footage, or have even watched the movie Rush, you would have seen a lot of drivers spending their time drinking and smoking, living a bit of a ‘playboy lifestyle’.
+The drivers weren’t always fitness focused though.
+If you have ever looked back at old Formula 1 footage, or have even watched the movie Rush, you would have seen a lot of drivers spending their time drinking and smoking, living a bit of a “playboy lifestyle.”

 This was made famous by James Hunt as you would see in the movie Rush (highly recommended by the way).
-However, it all changed when a young German driver arrived on the Formula 1 scene some 30 years ago.
+However, it all changed when a young German driver arrived on the Formula 1 scene in the early 1990s.